+Evpanditura ¢2 6 4 6 9 4 2

-Expenditure \$3,132,842
+Expenditure \$3,646,842

 Revenue \$0

-General Fund Impact \$3,132,842
+General Fund Impact \$3,646,842

 FTE Positions 0.00

-- a.
-Virginia Retirement System (VRS) The certified VRS employer contribution rate for PWC will be 15.89% of employee salaries and become effective July 1, 2024.
+a.
+Virginia Retirement System (VRS) - The certified VRS employer contribution rate for PWC will be 15.89% of employee salaries and become effective July 1, 2024.
 VRS rates are evaluated and certified by the VRS Board of Trustees every two years coinciding with the State's biennium budget.
-This represents a 0.03% (3 basis point) reduction to the current rate of 15.92% at a savings of \$121,552 per year. - With the new effective rate, VRS have mandated a change in how jurisdictions pay costs to support employees under the VRS Hybrid retirement plan.
+This represents a 0.03% (3 basis point) reduction to the current rate of 15.92% at a savings of \$121,552 per year.

+With the new effective rate, VRS have mandated a change in how jurisdictions pay costs to support employees under the VRS Hybrid retirement plan.
 The VRS Hybrid plan has both a defined benefit and defined contribution component.
-The employer is now responsible for funding the employer contribution to the defined contribution plan on behalf of VRS Hybrid members.
+The employer is now responsible for funding both the mandatory and voluntary employer contribution to the defined contribution plan on behalf of VRS Hybrid members (including the contribution rate identified by VRS).
 Previously, the employer was only responsible for paying the defined benefit rate or contribution rates as noted above.
 This change will result in an increased cost to the County of \$3,077,061 per year.
-The total general fund cost associated with the VRS changes is \$14,777,545 in FY25-29. - b.
-Retiree Health Credit County employees are not provided health insurance coverage upon retirement.
+The total general fund cost associated with the VRS changes is \$14,777,545 in FY25-29.

+b.
+Retiree Health Credit - County employees are not provided health insurance coverage upon retirement.
 The County Retiree Health Credit program is available to employees upon separation and retirement from County service.
-All full-time employees and existing retirees with a minimum of 15 years of County service can receive \$5.50 per month for each year of service, up to a maximum of \$165 per month for 30 years of County service.
+All existing retirees with a minimum of 15 years of County service receive \$5.50 per month for each year of service, up to a maximum of \$165 per month for 30 years of County service.
 When the \$45 maximum per month currently offered as part of the State VRS is added, the maximum for 30 years of County service increases to \$210 per month.

 The Retiree Health Credit Program is separate from and in addition to the existing VRS Health Credit program, which is also completely funded by County contributions.
 A 5.0% cost increase of \$177,333 in the retiree health credit budget is projected to cover growth in this benefit due to additional retirees.
-The benefit paid to each individual retiree has not increased.
-The additional total general fund cost associated with the Retiree Health increase is \$2,844,105 in FY25-29.
+In addition, the benefit paid to future retirees will increase by \$1.00 from \$5.50 to \$6.50 per month per year of service at a cost of \$514,000 beginning in FY25.
+The additional total general fund cost associated with the Retiree Health increase is \$5,414,105 in FY25-29.